 ... and a hardened, bomb-resistant building where we would operate if things ever got ugly with the Soviets.
 (2015 photo.)

-We also had a bar called the Pig Sty, inside this WWII-era Quonset hut.
+We also had a squadron bar called the Pig Sty, inside this WWII-era Quonset hut.
 (This photo is from 2015, but it looked about the same in 1988.)

-Copyright © 2022 Buck Wyndham - All Rights Reserved.
+Copyright © 2024 Buck Wyndham - All Rights Reserved.